Building Relay Adapters

 Running

-Your adapter is now active.
-Inbound messages from the external platform should be published to Relay via the RelayPublisher.
+Your adapter is active.
+Inbound messages from the external platform should be published to Relay via RelayPublisher.
 Outbound messages arrive through deliver().
 The adapter status should report connected.

 Hot-Reload